-We all have different values that we live by.
-There are many values we can have, but to name a few: honesty, generosity, kindness, happiness, loyalty, patience, integrity, accountability etc. They shape how we think and provide us with a sense of purpose, identity, belonging.
-Values negatively or positively influence how we interact with others and see ourselves.
-When we have a clear picture of our intrinsic values, we can develop a clear sense of self – of who we are – and what’s important to us.
-We can set boundaries as to what we deem acceptable or unacceptable.
-We can make decisions aligned with our authentic self.
-This self-awareness of what’s important to us can be a huge motivator, and can help us to be self-directed and self-reliant - all key attributes in developing self-esteem.
-Having a healthy self-esteem is important, it can contribute to better relationships, work, health, decision making and overall mental and emotional well-being.
+We each follow different values in our lives.
+Although there are numerous values one might embrace, some examples are honesty, generosity, kindness, happiness, loyalty, patience, integrity, and accountability.
+These values shape our thoughts and give us a sense of purpose, identity, and belonging.
+Values affect how we interact with others and view ourselves, both positively and negatively.
+When we have a clear understanding of our intrinsic values, we can cultivate a strong sense of self—of who we are—and what is important to us.
+We can set boundaries regarding what we deem acceptable or unacceptable.
+We can make choices that align with our true selves.
+This self-awareness of our priorities can be a powerful motivator, aiding us in becoming self-directed and self-reliant—all essential components in building self-esteem.
+Maintaining healthy self-esteem is crucial, as it enhances relationships, work, health, decision-making, and overall mental and emotional well-being.

-It is important to identify your personal values and to align your actions with those values.
-We can often get lost in striving for unattainable perfection or people pleasing by acting out values you think people want to see.
-In our society values are frequently based on “doing” which is all too often reliant on validation and what other people think.
-“Doing” is often seen as the mantra of success.
-How about values that are about “being”, being who you are?
-Knowing one´s values is not just work for the client, as practitioners we should also bear in mind, that the core condition of “congruence”, lies not in being flawless, but in being present, real, and committed to your values in your interactions with clients.
-It can work as an incredible anchor and guide in the way that you operate with your clients.
+Recognizing your personal values and aligning your actions with them is essential.
+We often lose ourselves in chasing unattainable perfection or trying to please others by adopting values we believe they want.
+In our society, values are frequently based on "doing," which often relies on validation and others' opinions.
+"Doing" is commonly seen as the path to success.
+But what about values focused on "being," being authentic to yourself?
+Understanding one's values is not just the client's task; as practitioners, we must also remember that the core principle of "congruence" is not about being perfect but about being present, authentic, and committed to our values in interactions with clients.
+This can serve as a strong anchor and guide in how we engage with clients.

 How to find your pesonal values

-Identify the times when you were the most fulfilled and satisfied.
-How and why did the experience give your life meaning?
+Reflect on the times you felt most fulfilled and satisfied.
+How and why did these experiences add meaning to your life?

-What are you most proud of?
-What values do these points of pride show?
+What achievements are you most proud of?
+What values do these accomplishments highlight?

-What three characters do you admire.
-What values do they have?
+Which three individuals do you admire?
+What values do they embody?

-What stories have inspired you?
-What values do they hold?
+Which stories have inspired you?
+What values do they convey?

-In your ideal life what would you do next?
-What values does this plan reflect?
+In your ideal life, what would be your next step?
+What values does this plan represent?

-If you have a child or if you imaging having a child, what values would you want to instil in them?
+If you have a child or imagine having one, what values would you wish to instill in them?

-When have you been the least satisfied, what does that say about the values you hold?
+When have you felt least satisfied, and what does this reveal about your values?

-When have you felt shameful?
-What values were you not upholding to bring about the shame?
+When have you experienced shame?
+What values were you neglecting that led to this feeling?

-On the VIA Institute on Character website there is a great survey you can do on Character Strengthswhich may help you to identify your values: https://www.viacharacter.org/character-strengths
+The VIA Institute on Character website offers an excellent survey on Character Strengths that might assist you in identifying your values: https://www.viacharacter.org/character-strengths

 Exercise 1